Follow the step-by-step instructions on how to create a cell link.

 A cell that contains an inbound link is the destination cell for that link, and the sheet containing the destination cell is the destination sheet.
 A destination cell can have only one inbound link.
 Destination cells are designated by a light blue arrow on the right side of the cell.

-- When a cell contains an outbound link, the value in that cell is updating a cell in another sheet.
+- When a cell contains an outbound link, the value in that cell updates a cell in another sheet.

 A cell that contains an outbound link is the source cell for that link, and the sheet containing the source cell is the source sheet.
 A source cell can be linked to multiple destination cells.
 Source cells are designated by a grey arrow in the bottom-right corner of the cell.